ponceto/aym-js/README.md

 This project respects the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle and is just based on the [Hugo static website generator](https://gohugo.io) and the `make` utility.

 No `node`, `npm` or whatever...
-Just plain HTML and vanilla JavaScript, [FontAwesome](https://fontawesome.com/) and [Pico·CSS](https://picocss.com/).
+Just plain HTML, vanilla JavaScript, a hand-written CSS design system and [FontAwesome](https://fontawesome.com/).

-Somme old musics are shipped with this project.
+Some old musics are shipped with this project.
 These musics are converted from the [ym file format](http://leonard.oxg.free.fr/ymformat.html) to JavaScript with a custom tool written in C++ which will be released later.

-Custom playlists and support the ym file format for the player are planned and will be added later to this project.
+Custom playlists and support for the ym file format in the player are planned and will be added later to this project.

 ## SOURCES